CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 <</dd_do>>
 ~~~~
 And we're back to the original set-up.^[If you are sharp-eyed, you may have noticed that the original `mpg` was an "int" whereas the final one is a
 "byte".
-If we had called [`compress`](data-management.html#compress) on the original data, it would have done that type conversion anyways - so we're
+If we had called [`compress`][compressing data] on the original data, it would have done that type conversion anyways - so we're
 ok!]

 When using `destring` to convert a string variable (that it storing numeric data as strings - "13", "14") to a numeric variable, if there are *any*